towardstudio/bluegg-validation/README.md

 #### pattern

 A regular expression that the control's value is checked against.
-The pattern must match the entire value, not just some subset.
+The pattern must match the entire value, not only some subset.
 Use the title attribute to describe the pattern to help the user.
 This attribute applies when the value of the type attribute is text, search, tel, url, email, or password, otherwise it is ignored.
 The regular expression language is the same as JavaScript RegExp